 These directives make an important change for any adult who has Medicare who needs Medicaid home care, and apply to:

 Anyone applying for Medicaid should receive this Fact Sheet (page 2 of this link) explaining their right to apply under the new procedures and request Immediate Need Personal Care or CDPAP services.
 This is required by the ADM.
 Note: the Fact Sheet includes a web address to download the Medicaid application forms at the NYS Dept. of Health website, but not the M11Q or any other form to be used as a physician's order.

 b.
-How to Apply for Medicaid if You have an Immediate Need for Personal Care
+How to Apply for Medicaid (or How to apply for Personal Care if you already have Medicaid) and if You have an Immediate Need for Personal Care or CDPAP Services

 Submit the following package to the local Medicaid office in your county.

 WHERE: In New York City, submit the package to the HRA--HCSP Central Medicaid Unit

 Brooklyn, NY 11238